The first office visit

 New Pediatric patients (patients under the age of 18) forms are here.

 Dr. Fasig is contracted with the following insurers and networks: Premera, Lifewise, Regence, Bridgespan, and the First Choice Health PPO network .
 Other insurers may cover Dr. Fasig at an out-of-network level (often 50% or more–please check with your insurer).
-As of 1/1/16, Dr. Fasig is no longer contracted with United Healthcare plans.
+Dr. Fasig is no longer contracted with United Healthcare, Aetna, Cigna, or PacifiCare plans.
+Payment is due at time of service if Dr. Fasig is out of network with any plan.

 NOTE: You are responsible for checking your specific insurance plan to determine if it has Naturopathic medical coverage and if Dr. Fasig is listed as in-network.
 If you have coverage under one of these insurers, please present your insurance card and photo ID on arrival.
 Co-payments are due at time of service.
 If you are not covered by one of these insurers, payment is due at the time of visit.
 On request, we will provide you with a billing statement you can submit to your insurer in the event that your insurer may reimburse you for the visit.
 Cancellation of, or a failure to show for, an appointment without 24 hours notice (by e-mail or voicemail message) will result in a minimum $50.00 fee.